zudochkin/awesome-newsletters/README.md

 * [Web Animation Weekly](http://webanimationweekly.com/).
 A hand-picked selection of articles, videos, book reviews, and other goodies pertaining to the wonderful worlds of web animation and motion design!
 * [Design Systems News](https://designsystems.curated.co/).
 Latest news, articles, repos, code, frameworks, videos and podcasts on Design Systems, Pattern Libraries and Styleguide.
 [Archive](https://designsystems.curated.co/issues).
 * [Designgest](http://designgest.com/).
 Designgest is an easy way to get fresh information about interactive design trends.
+* [Design Systems Weekly](https://designsystems.email/).
+Get the latest on how others are building, scaling and preventing entropy in their design systems delivered to your inbox.

 ### HTML5
 * [FrontEnd Focus](https://frontendfoc.us).
 A once–weekly HTML5 and Web Platform technology roundup.
 CSS 3, Canvas, WebSockets, WebGL, Native Client, and more.